Skyride Busch Gardens Tampa Bay: The Best Way to Get Around the Park

 After following the direction and a bit of wandering you will come to the loading platform.

 Each cabin can hold up to three adults.
-If you have children, there can be four people in the cabin– two adults and two children.
+If you have children, there can be up to three people in the cabin.

 Busch Gardens Tampa Nyala